Elbali-Mohammed/Thermal-Moisture-Detection/thermal_moisture_app/app/README.md

 - Hugging Face `SegformerForSemanticSegmentation`, `nvidia/mit-b0` and `nvidia/mit-b1`, two output classes where class 1 is humidity.

 If a checkpoint fails to load, do not retrain.
 Compare the cell where that particular model was created in the notebook with `build_models()` in `inference.py`, then make the matching architecture-only adjustment (for example, `classes`, `num_labels`, or checkpoint key).
 This does not change the finalized model or evaluation.

-## Scope and limitation

-The displayed humid-area percentage is the fraction of image pixels predicted as humid, not a direct physical measurement of material moisture.
-This prototype is not validated for Hassan II Mosque drone imagery or arbitrary thermal cameras; target-domain data collection and validation remain future work.